JuditKaramazov/JuditKaramazfolio/README.md

 The repositories are sorted based on their last push date, with the most recently updated repositories appearing at the top, which allows to showcase our most recent work effectively.
 Some interesting open-source projects will definitely be added in the future, so don't forget to check from time to time if there are any news!

-### Theme switcher
+## Theme switcher

 Because having a look every now and then stops us from staying in the dark, right...?
-In this case, and since I myself am quite sensitive whenever a truly powerful light attacks my eyes, incorporating a `theme switcher` capable of automatically toggle between a light and a dark mode based on the user's system preferences became a `must`.
+In this case, and since I myself am quite sensitive whenever a powerful light attacks my eyes, incorporating a `theme switcher` capable of automatically toggle between a light and a dark mode based on the user's system preferences became a `must`.

-### Typekit integration
+## Typekit integration
-Speaking of which: the portfolio uses a new `must` to me, Typekit, a service that provides amazingly interesting fonts for web design.
+Speaking of which, the portfolio uses a new `must` to me: Typekit, a service that provides amazingly interesting fonts for web design.
 What's the best part of handling its integration process by our Typekit component, you'll wonder?

 1. **Script Configuration**: The `Typekit` component configures and loads a JavaScript script provided by Typekit.
 The script is designed to fetch the fonts we might need for our site.